 Tracking someone else’s phone without their permission

-Tracking a non-smartphone user is a bit more difficult since there aren’t as many options.
-If the phone is GPS-enabled, install AccuTracking on it.
-Go through all the necessary steps to set up the account and make sure that it works.
-Once again, you need to hide the app icon in a folder if you don’t want them to notice it.
+This is a bit more complex since there aren’t as many options.
+If the phone is GPS-enabled — most are — just install our favorite AccuTracking app on it.
+Follow all the necessary steps to set up the account and make sure that it works.
+Once again, you need to hide the app icon in a folder if you don’t want the person to notice it.

-- The best Android apps (August 2019)
+- The best Android apps (October 2019)

 - The best iPhone apps available right now (October 2019)